 It is an intensive course but it really prepares you for the interior designer’s life after graduation.
-Not only for the skills that the course provides you with but it also teaches you multitasking and work under pressure.
+Not only for the skills that the course provides you with but it also teaches you how to multitask and work under pressure.

 How has your career evolved since graduating?